We all know that content is king, so do you know how and where to start.

-Ok the first thing we are going to do is find the right Keywords.
+Ok, the first thing we are going to do is find the right Keywords.
 By using basic research and our common sense we are going to find the perfect keywords to make our content pop!

 Let’s Start by Looking Inside Google itself

-The foundation of your keyword search will be looking at your business’s products/services and brainstorming a list of Keywords that you believe your customers use to associate with your company.
+The foundation of your keyword search will be looking at your business’s products/services and brainstorming a list of keywords that you believe your customers use to associate with your company.

 An example would be, a computer repair shop would obviously start with “computer repair” (We’re on a roll, lol) going even deeper to “computer repair near me” “laptop repair” “computer tune-up” or maybe virus removal on my computer.

-The first and most important step is to look at your business and create this list regardless of where it ranks now or its potential and traffic from looking at Analytics.
+The first and most important step is to look at your business and create this list regardless of where it ranks now or it’s potential and traffic from looking at Analytics.

 Now Let’s Try Using Google Word Suggestions

 When you are typing a search into Google, automatically Google will bring up suggestions it thinks are related to what you are searching for.
-In some cases this feature is an advantage.
+In some cases, this feature is an advantage.

 This feature is offered by Google based on prior searches made by other people’s search actions.
 Suggestions presented should be noted as they relate to your business, jotting down all that you can use in your content.

-Next we’ll look at Google’s Related Keywords
+Next, we’ll look at Google’s Related Keywords

 Use Google’s related searches to find even more suggestions for keywords to use.
 If you sell canoes, enter that keyword into Google’s search bar then scroll to the very bottom of the page.
 You’ll find a box titled Searches related to “canoes” with 8 suggestions.

 Google’s suggestions include “fishing canoes,” “lightweight canoes,” and “canoe reviews.” and 5 others as of writing this article.
-I don’t know about you but I think those are 3 good ideas for 3 different blog post!
+I don’t know about you but I think those are 3 good ideas for 3 different blog posts!
 Again, you’re using Google’s suggestions to key in on the most popular keywords that people have already searched for.

 long-tail keywords in this case…